ramanathansp1/LMS/README.md

 Download node modules and do npm start,it will be developed in localhost://3000 site Great Coding!

+This project has no Backend connected!
+Only Frontend!
+All data and photos retrieved are stored in folders locally!

 ## Available Scripts

 In the project directory, you can run: